-Note - The Solaris Operating System may be preinstalled on your server's boot disk.
-The Windows installation will format the boot disk and all data will be lost.
+Note - The Windows installation will format the drive you designate as the boot disk, any pre-existing data on that disk will be lost.

-- 1. Make sure that you have completed all of the requirements listed in "Installation Requirements" on page 33. - 2.
+- 1. Make sure that you have completed all of the requirements listed in "Installation Requirements" on page 37. - 2.
 Power cycle your server.